 Ricky Garard’s Positive Drug Test at the 2017 CrossFit Games

 In addition to losing his third place finish, he lost the $76,000 prize money and was banned from CrossFit competitions until 2021.
-In general, most athletes fail drug tests because they were unaware of all the ingredients in a certain supplement, they were taking fertility drugs (Ryan Elrod for example), or failing to understand the policies surrounding hormone replacement therapy.
+In general, most athletes fail drug tests because they were unaware of all the ingredients in a certain supplement.
+Or, they were taking fertility drugs (Ryan Elrod for example), or failing to understand the policies surrounding hormone replacement therapy.

 Which PEDs Did He Take?

 Garard tested positive for Testolone (also known as RAD140) and Endurobol (a beta-2 agonist), which belong in the class of drugs known as SARMS.
 Testolone is known to increase endurance and recovery, as well as improve strength and lean muscle mass.
 Endurobol is becoming more popular among endurance athletes.
+However, they both come with some serious side effect.
+These include an increase in cancer rates and tumour sizes.
+It’s a case of buyer beware so think carefully before taking these banned substances.

 Ricky’s Reaction (on Instagram)